csantanapr/openshift-bootcamp/Labs/Lab13-Appsody-applications/appsody-tekton-ex-1.md

 ![](img/appsodyapplication-resource.png)

+# Part 2 - Creating a Tekton Pipeline to Deploy the Appsody Application

-After you created your deployment manifest, you can then push your application code to Github.
+After you have created your deployment manifest using appsody build, you can push your application code to Github to be consumed by a Tekton pipeline.

-For this step, you'll need to create a GitHub account, if you don't aleady have one.
+For this step, you'll need an accessible GitHub account.
 If you need to create one, you can follow the steps [here](../Getting-started/Creating-a-github-account.md).

 Create a new repository called `appsody-nodejs-express` and copy the repository URL given to you when you create it.